AbhiDub/AssignmentGettingData/codebook.md

 For variables derived from mean and standard deviation estimation, the previous labels are augmented with the terms "Mean" or "StandardDeviation".

 The data set is written to the file project_output.txt.

+##Activity Labels

+   -- WALKING (value 1): subject was walking during the test -- WALKING_UPSTAIRS (value 2): subject was walking up a staircase during the test -- WALKING_DOWNSTAIRS (value 3): subject was walking down a staircase during the test -- SITTING (value 4): subject was sitting during the test -- STANDING (value 5): subject was standing during the test -- LAYING (value 6): subject was laying down during the test